chuckyang123/tp/docs/DeveloperGuide.md

 2. `AddressBookParser` creates a `MarkAttendanceCommandParser` to parse the command arguments.
 3. `MarkAttendanceCommandParser` validates and parses the NUSNET ID, week number, and attendance status.
 4. A `MarkAttendanceCommand` object is created and executed.
-5. Before execution, the current state is committed for undo/redo functionality.
-6. `MarkAttendanceCommand` checks whether the specified student exits.
+5. `MarkAttendanceCommand` checks whether the specified student exits.
-7. If exits, the attendance status of the student in the specified week is updated to the status.
+6. If exits, the attendance status of the student in the specified week is updated to the status.
-8. The updated address book is saved to storage.
+7. The updated address book is saved to storage.

 --------------------------------------------------------------------------------------------------------------------
 ### Mark All Attendance Feature